-Sikkim in winter receives heavy snow along with many exciting festivals and treks.
+Sikkim in winter receives heavy snow along with many exciting festivals and treks and is the ideal time to travel to Sikkim for snow lovers.
 You can go on the Dzongri – Goecha La route, the 90 km ‘trek to Kanchenjunga’ in October, to witness the beauty of the North East Himalayas.

 Besides Hindu Festival Diwali, there are Kagyed and Namsoong celebrations you can be a part of for cultural insight.
 And if you are into adventure, there are trekking and skiing opportunities available on the snow-laden slopes of Sikkim.

 Tips: The temperature in Winter in Sikkim drops to -5°C, making the weather extremely cold.
 Thus, we recommend you carry heavy woolen.
 There will be a lot of snowfall at Yumthang, Zero Point, Lachen, Lachung, and Tsomgo Lake, but in Gangtok, it is limited.

 - Always prepare for the weather changes, especially during treks.

 - Winter and summer are high tourist seasons.
 Make sure to book flights and hotels in advance.